bbgit/bbgit.github.io/README.md

-### Conditions as of August 3, 2025 at 5:29:13 PM CDT
+### Conditions as of August 3, 2025 at 5:34:33 PM CDT

 Temperature: 74.00 &deg;F

 Feels like: 74.00 &deg;F

-Humidity: 96%
+Humidity: 97%

-Wind Direction: N
+Wind Direction: NNE

 Windspeed: 0.0 mph